Jozdien/Monty-Hall-Problem/README.md

 The code runs on a simple rule:
 * If you pick the door that had the car initially (a 1/3 probability), then switching, you would lose.
-* If you pick a door wiht a goat initially (a 2/3 probability), then switching, you would win.
+* If you pick a door with a goat initially (a 2/3 probability), then switching, you would win.

 If you still need further convincing, run the program, and see what your chances come to.